 Your star sts will be on the odd rows, the sc on the even rows.
 The odd rows are the ‘right’ side of your work.

-Variations of Star Crochet Stitch
+Variations of Star Crochet Stitch Pattern

-Star Stitch with HDC
+Star Stitch Crochet with Half Double Crochet (HDC)

 Many crocheters like to work a row of hdc as their ‘even’ row, rather than the row of sc.
 This results in a slightly wider ridge between your stars.
 Try both ways, and see which ‘look’ you prefer!

-Crochet Star Stitch In The Round
+How to Crochet Star Stitch In The Round

 You may decide that you would like to create boot cuffs without a seam, or a hat with this lovely stitch.
 Working this in the round results in a cylinder shape, rather than a flat circle.